 In the case of GBS, the cause of this autoimmune response is usually a foreign infection.
 The flu shot is one such foreign infection that can cause Guillain-Barre Syndrome.
 Read Max Muller's blog on Guillain-Barre Syndrome here.

-To diagnose GBS, the treating doctor will usually prescribe an Electromyogram (EMG) to test the functioning of the nerves and a spinal tap to test the spinal fluid for infection.
-In severe cases, the patient may suffer from paralysis of the diaphragm which would make respiratory assistance through intubation necessary.
+To diagnose GBS, the treating doctor will usually prescribe an Electromyogram ("EMG") to test the functioning of the nerves and a spinal tap to test the spinal fluid for infection.
+In severe cases, the patient may suffer from paralysis in their diaphragm which would make respiratory assistance through intubation necessary.